-- 1. Cover Page Changes.
-The following changes are made to the cover page of the Prospectus: - In the first sentence of the second bulleted paragraph, "\$7.78" is deleted and replaced with "\$6.40." - 2.
-Prospectus Summary Changes.
-The following changes are made to the "Prospectus Summary" section of the Prospectus: - In the first sentence of the first paragraph under the caption "Terms of the Offering" on page 1 of the Prospectus, "\$7.78" is deleted and replaced with "\$6.40."
+1. Cover Page Changes.
+The following change is made to the cover page of the Prospectus:

+• In the first sentence of the second bulleted paragraph, "\$7.78" is deleted and replaced with "\$6.50."

+2. Prospectus Summary Changes.
+The following change is made to the "Prospectus Summary" section of the Prospectus:

+• In the first sentence of the first paragraph under the caption "Terms of the Offering" on page 1 of the Prospectus, "\$7.78" is deleted and replaced with "\$6.50."